hduchesne/industrial/README.md

     ![Create a new web project][001]

 4. Select the template set `industrial` and choose modules to be deployed:
-    1. (optional) `Bootstrap 4 Components`: to enable all default bootstrap 4 elements as the useful **Layout and Grid**.
+   1. (optional) `Cloudinary`: to enable external DAM capabilities.
+Require a Cloudinary account.
+   2. (optional) `Jahia Google Analytics`: to enable the `Google Analytics site settings` entry used to include your google analytics tag.
-    2. (optional) `Widen Picker`: to enable external DAM capabilities.
+   3. (optional) `Widen Picker`: to enable external DAM capabilities.
 Require a Widen account .
-    3. (optional) `animate`: to enable javascript animation set on content like images.
-    4. (optional) `Jahia Google Analytics`: to enable the `Google Analytics site settings` entry used to include your google analytics tag.

     ![Create a new web project][002]

 5. Review the information and click SAVE